osisoft/testing-content/Content_Portal/Documentation/Identity/client-credential-clients-secrets.md

 <a id="opIdSecrets_Add Client Credential Client Secret"></a>

-Add a new Secret to a Client Credential Client.
-A Client can have a maximum of 10 secrets.
+Adds a new secret to a client credential client.
+A client can have a maximum of 10 secrets.
 We advise against creating secrets that do not expire.

 ### Request
 ```text